-That’s why I love this essay from Ben.
+That’s why we love this essay from Ben.
 His story and what he’s learned will help you to be able to “quit without quitting” to see if it’s even something you want, before you take the plunge.

 Take it away, Ben!